-\$ % Senior Notes due 20

-Unconditionally Guaranteed by Enterprise Products Partners L.P.
+\$1,000,000,000 3.300% Senior Notes due 2053 Unconditionally Guaranteed by Enterprise Products Partners L.P.

-This prospectus supplement relates to our offering of two series of senior notes.
-The senior notes due 20 , which we refer to as "20 notes," w rill bear interest at the rate of % per year and will mature on , 20 0 .
-The senior notes due 20 , which we refer to as "20 notes," will bear interest at the rate of % per year and will mature on , 20 We refer to the 20 notes and the 20 notes, collectively, as the "notes."
+This prospectus supplement relates to our offering of senior notes due 2053, which we refer to as the "notes."
+The notes will bear interest at the rate of 3.300% per year and will matu on February 15, 2053.
+We will pay interest on the notes on February 15 and August 15 of each year, beginning on February 15, 2022.

-We will pay interest on the 20 notes on and of each year, beginning on , 20 .
-We will pay interest on the 20 notes on and of each year, beginning on , 20 .

-We may redeem some or all of the notes of each series at any time at the applicable redemption prices described in "Description of the Notes-Optional Redemption."
+We may redeem some or all of the notes at any time at the applicable redemption prices described in "Description of the Notes-Optional Redemption."

-The notes are unsecured and will rank equally with all of our other existing and future unsecured and unsubordinated indebtedness.
+The notes will be unsecured and will rank equally with all of our other existing and future unsecured and unsubordinated indebtedness.
 The notes will be guaranteed by our parent, Enterprise Products Partners L.P., on an unsecured and unsubordinated basis, and in certain circumstances may be guaranteed in the future on the same basis by one or more of our subsidiaries.